This resource module is for researchers from organisations that hold a CPRD Multi-Study Licence (MSL).

 Note: All patient level data examples used in this training pack are made for the purposes of this training and do not represent real patients.

-Denominator data are files that CPRD can provide to nominated users upon request, from organisations that hold a CPRD MSL, in order to support the definition and extraction of CPRD primary care data under the contractual terms of the licence.
+Denominator data are files that CPRD provide to nominated users from organisations that hold a CPRD MSL, in order to support the definition and extraction of CPRD primary care data under the contractual terms of the licence.
 Organisations that do not hold a CPRD MSL do not require these files as CPRD will extract and provide the data agreed within the data specification for their study.

 Contents of the denominator data file pack